zaren/rash/README.md

 repeating step 2 with the public key that was generated in step 1 ("your_key.pub"), along with a local admin account ("user") and machine address ("host") of each machine you wish to manage.

 You will also need to make a change to the `sudoers` file on each remote machine granting permission to execute commands.
+This must be done locally on each machine you wish to manage - it is not a file change you can copy to the machine.

-To fix this, ssh to each machine you wish to manage, issue the `sudo visudo` command, and change the following entry:
+To do this, ssh to each machine you wish to manage, issue the `sudo visudo` command, and change the following entry:

 ```
 # root and users in group wheel can run anything on any machine as any user